ISibboI/evalexpr/README.md

 assert_eq!(context.get_value("a"), Some(&Value::from(5)));
 // And use the value in another expression like this assert_eq!(eval_int_with_context_mut("a = a + 2; a", &mut context), Ok(7));
-// It is also possible to safe a bit of typing by using an operator-assignment operator assert_eq!(eval_int_with_context_mut("a += 2; a", &mut context), Ok(9));
+// It is also possible to save a bit of typing by using an operator-assignment operator assert_eq!(eval_int_with_context_mut("a += 2; a", &mut context), Ok(9));
 ```